mushfoo/claude-code-project-toolkit/prd-prompts/initial-prd-creation.md

 - **Scope boundaries**: What is explicitly NOT included in this project?

 Please analyze the project concept provided and create a comprehensive PRD following this structure.
 Start by asking any necessary clarifying questions, then proceed with the complete document.

+## Output Requirements

+**Save the completed PRD as**: `planning/prd.md`
+- Create the planning/ directory if it doesn't exist
+- Use git for version control instead of filename versioning
+- This will be the single source of truth for project requirements